mistersourcerer/monster_remote/README.md

 A new executable is gonna be at your service: `monster_remote`.

-##Stablishing connection
+##Syncing
 Enter the jekyll blog root path and type:

-    monster --ftp -s [your_server_address] -u [your_user_here]
+    monster_remote [--ftp] -s 'your_server_address' -u 'your_user_here'

-The --ftp option is default, this first options is about which type of connection the monster should try to stablish.
+The --ftp option is default, you could create you own connection provider if you need it.

 You will be prompted for your password.

-You can reduce the size of the command by configuring some of these informations on your jekyll configuration file:
+To reduce the size of the command by configuring some of these informations on your jekyll configuration file:

     monster:
       remote:
         host: xpto.com
         user: omg_my_user

-Monster will rely on this configurations if you execute it like this:
+Monster will rely on this configurations if you execute it without -s and -u params like this:

-  monster_remote --ftp
+  monster_remote

 ##Filtering specific files
 A filter is an object which `respond_to? :filter`, you can stack